m2osw/versiontheca/README.md

 A library to manage version strings in C++ and with a command line tool.

+The library makes use of the libutf8 library to parse the input strings.
+Although some version traits, such as Debian and RPM, do not allow characters other than the basic latin letters (A-Z and a-z), other traits may support the full Unicode character set.
+The input and output is all expected to be valid UTF-8.

 ## Basics About Versions

 Versions are generally defined by the project using them.
 However, some